 - Enter an insurance plan's orthodontic lifetime max and percentage on the Edit Benefits window.

-- Define the insurance plan's orthodontic claim preferences on the Edit Insurance Plan - Ortho Tab.
+- Define the insurance plan's orthodontic claim preferences from the Insurance Plan - Ortho tab.

 - Quickly view a patient's orthodontic case information in the Account module, Ortho Case tab or in the Ortho Chart.

 - Add procedures for billing purposes only using Quick Procs or by simply setting a procedure complete.

 - Payment Plan: Set up an unlimited amount of payment plans per patient.
 The guarantor does not have to be in the same family as the patient.
 You have total control over the date, principal, and interest of every single payment on the amortization schedule.